George Elmer Minerd was born on March 21, 1899 in Coalbrook, Fayette County, PA, the son of James and Emma (Meyers) Minerd Jr.

 On Nov.
 5, 1924, George married Esther Marie Bader (July 22, 1900-1964), the daughter of Mathias and Mary (Donovan) Bader.
 She was a native of Martins Ferry, OH and was working as a cashier in Pittsburgh.
 A niece remembered that she was "so tiny."

 In the 1930 Pittsburgh City Directory, George is listed as a clerk at the Gulf Refining Co., residing at 7058 Monticello.

 In 1934, George reconciled with his mother, whom he had not seen for two decades.
 He wrote in August 1934, "I have never saw my mother for almost twenty years until just about a month ago, and I was fortunate enough to find out just where she was, and of course I went to see her."

-Esther died in Pittsburgh, at age 64, in September 1964.
+Esther suffered a massive heart attack in Pittsburgh at age 64 and was hospitalized at Columbia Hospital.
+She died there at the age of 64 on Sept.
+6, 1964.
 She was laid to rest in the Bader family plot at Calvary Catholic Cemetery in the Hazelwood section of Pittsburgh, maintained by the Catholic Diocese.

 George is mentioned in the 1995 booklet, SSVC – One Hundred Year Retrospective, a centennial history of the Scotland School for Veterans' Children.

 Copyright © 2002, 2007, 2010, 2012 Mark A. Miner